The True Cost of Owning a Second Home: What to Consider Before You Buy A Vacation Home

 In addition to your current mortgage, buying a second home means taking on another monthly mortgage payment if you're not purchasing with all cash.
 This can be a significant financial commitment, especially if you’re still paying off your primary residence.

 Housing costs accounted for nearly one-third of total monthly expenses in 2023, according to the Bureau of Labor Statistics.
 These costs can vary widely depending on factors like income level, household size and location.
-If your second home is in a high cost-of-living area, your monthly expenses may be even higher due to increased property taxes, insurance rates and utility costs.
+If your second home is in an area with a high cost-of-living, your monthly expenses may be even higher due to increased property taxes, insurance rates and utility costs.

 Unless you’re planning to pay cash for the second property or have already paid off your primary home, you’ll need to budget carefully to ensure you can comfortably handle two mortgage payments at once.
 Lenders will also evaluate your debt-to-income ratio to determine whether you can realistically afford another loan, so having a strong financial profile is essential.